TL;DR

 The process generally works as follows:

 Some insurers may require a cotinine test (a simple saliva or urine test) to verify your non-smoker status, especially if you are making a large claim shortly after declaring you have quit.
-Honesty is always the best policy.
+Honesty is always the a strong fit for your needs.

 Quitting is one of the best things you can ever do for your health and your wallet.
 The NHS offers a wealth of free support: